JanssenProject/jans/docs/cedarling/cedarling-wasm.md

   **Cloning the Jans Monorepo and Changing Directory**

-  * clone the Jans monorepository from GitHub using the following command:
+  * Clone the Jans monorepository from GitHub using the following command:
   ```bash title="Command"
   git clone https://github.com/JanssenProject/jans.git
   ```